 2. Put your television in storage

-This is not as important as it used to be, as the internet has reduced our dependancy on free to air television.
+This is not as important as it used to be, as the internet has reduced our dependency on free to air television.
 However, even just having the TV on in the background when you’re trying to work is an unnecessary distraction.

 3. Write down your most important tasks every morning

 There’s something about writing down your tasks in the morning that creates this amazing momentum.
-The key here however is to only write down 1–3 tasks that are achievable for that day.
+The key here, however, is only to write down 1–3 tasks that are achievable for that day.

 4. Turn off notifications on all of your devices

 I mean, who doesn’t glance over at an email message pop up?
 You’re better off turning off all of your notifications and getting some control back in your workflow.
 You can always allocate time to check all of your different applications on your own terms.

 5. Find your quiet place

 This could be your favourite coffee shop, a park, or a dark room in your office building.
 Test a few different locations to see where you feel calmest.
 I find it’s good to change up your location.
-Sometimes I go somewhere with a waterfront view, or simply go to my favourite cafe.
+Sometimes I go somewhere with a waterfront view or go to my favourite cafe.